steinwurf/steintest/README.md

 If you want to run the program locally, you first need to start the server by running "main.go" it will start a server listening to the port 8080.
 Connecting to the server can happen through the GUI.
 To start the GIU run "index.html".

+# Documentation
+The documentation now is not greate but the overall logic will be added to the issue called documentation

 # Developer
 ## Adding a new server
 * Create a Digital ocean droplet